davedash/bobbi/README.md

 Note, I've undoubtedly made some mistakes or silly assumptions.
 Feel free to give me feedback.

+## Contributions Welcome

+I built this tool to help serve a very narrow purpose: Kicking off tasks in on remote servers via Hubot without dealing with SSH.

 ## TODO

 - Bobbi will be an HTTP server.
 If you'd rather use HTTPS, you can front it with `nginx`.
 If you want authentication, also look at `nginx`.